yiisoft/form/docs/checkboxlist.md

 # CheckboxList widget

-[CheckboxList] Generates a list of checkboxes with multiple selection.
+Generates a list of checkboxes with multiple selection.

 ## Usage